the-pudding/data/laugh/README.md

 This folder contains all of the data used in The Pudding essay Laughing OnLine published in October 2019.

-The data will never be updated.
+The data will never be updated. *Note: all laughs have data for 2019, only some have previous years.*

 Below you'll find the metadata for each file.